 Wembley Stadium, London

 Has anybody ever been extra excited to headline Wembley Stadium than Damon Albarn?
-The Blur frontman anoints it “a temple for the agnostic”, pays tribute to Freddie Mercury at Reside Help, delights within the echo when he speaks, and turns breakneck instrumental Lot 105 into an ode to the place, teaching the gang to chant “Wembley” in rhythm.
+The Blur frontman anoints it “a temple for the agnostic”, pays tribute to Freddie Mercury at Stay Help, delights within the echo when he speaks, and turns breakneck instrumental Lot 105 into an ode to the place, coaching the gang to chant “Wembley” in rhythm.
 “Clearly we’ve been waiting for this second all our lives,” he says.
 That much could be very clear.

 Continue reading...